Community Health and Education Programs

 Costs associated to schooling often deny San Pablo children the fundamental right to education.
 Students are selected based on financial need and academic ambition, and receive a scholarship to cover the costs of their education.
 However, children are often times not given the guidance or time needed in the home and in the schools in order to truly excel.
 Therefore, ODIM staffs 3 teachers to provide group tutoring and enrichment classes to each of the 19 children involved.
 The mark of our success is youth continuing their education and pursuing higher-level studies.

-Impact: Nineteen students pursuing their studies.
+Impact: Nine students pursuing their studies.